Ixrec/ArchipelagoDocs/PopTrackerVsUniversalTracker.md

 - Universal Tracker will show (in-logic) hinted locations in a different color automatically.
 PopTracker can show a glow around hinted locations if the pack dev writes the Lua for it.

+- When displaying a single square for mutiple locations, in PopTracker that square's tooltip can show a single text line and row of icons for a whole group of similar locations (often useful on "world map" pages), while Universal Tracker will always show one line of text per location.

 ### Help Wanted/Unknown:

 - PopTracker has scout/bounce handlers, what do these do?